min2ha/ukwa-site/content/target/51688/index.en.md

   "subject": "Brexit"
 }

-# BBC News: Scottish referendum: Nicola Sturgeon's letter to Theresa May

 Full  text of First Minister Nicola Sturgeon's letter to Prime Minister Theresa May, asking for a Section 30 order to allow Holyrood to legislate for a referendum on Scottish independence in the light of Brexit.